josephfosco/cheat_cheets/tmux.md

 **To execute the same command in multiple panes**

-wiuth multiple panes in a single window, type the following sequence:
+with multiple panes in a single window, type the following sequence:
 `ctrl + <prefix-key>`
 `setw synchronize-panes on`